-Now, the Museum’s new, free program will allow these visitors to come to the Museum through a virtual presence device, known as the BEAM.
-This technology will allow our visitors to telecommute into our location, where qualified docents will accompany them on a walking-pace tour of our incomparable 100,000 square foot Museum, featuring over 90 full scale aircraft and replicas, as well a number of special exhibits and galleries.
+The Museum’s BEAM program enables visitors to tour the Museum through a virtual presence device, known as the BEAM.
+This technology allows visitors to telecommute into our location, where qualified docents will accompany them on a walking-pace tour of our incomparable 100,000 square foot Museum, featuring over 90 full scale aircraft and replicas, as well a number of special exhibits and galleries.
 The virtual presence device interface is easy and fun to use and can be accessed by anyone.

 For best results, virtual visitors will need a reliable, low-latency Internet connection capable of 2 Mbps upload and download, a webcam, a microphone and a speaker or headphones.
 The BEAM user software is available for Windows 7, Windows 8, and Mac OS X 10.7 or higher.
 Updates are free and automatic, so the visitor will always have the newest features.